Moonshine, Louisiana

-Moonshine is an unincorporated community and census-designated place in St. James Parish, Louisiana, United States.
-It was first listed in the 2010 census with a population was 194.
-The community is located on the west bank of the Mississippi River.
+Moonshine is an unincorporated community and Census-designated place in St. James Parish, Louisiana, United States.
+It is located on the west bank of the Mississippi River, approximately 40 miles west of New Orleans and 35 miles southeast of Baton Rouge.
+The community was first listed as a CDP in the 2010 census with a population of 194; by 2020, the population declined to 168.